sproaty/whyteboard/README.txt

 ---- VERSION HISTORY ----

+22 Feb 2009 - Bugfix with drawing 'outlined' shapes.
+Began work on text 'notes'.
+              F5 will refresh all thumbnails since they're not refreshed upon loading a save, PDF or PostScript file.

 21 Feb 2009 - * Export current tab's view as an image.
               * Live thumbnails, get updated when the selected tab is drawn upon